ttungekar/terragoat-tt/README.md

 ![Terragoat](terragoat-logo.png)

 TerraGoat is Bridgecrew's "Vulnerable by Design" Terraform repository.
 TerraGoat is a learning and training project that demonstrates how common configuration errors can find their way into production cloud environments.
+Hey there

 ## Table of Contents